 \section{Abstract}

-We identify all metrics on a closed $n$-manifold with their Nash isometric embeddings into a standard sphere of large, but fixed, dimension, and use Palais' isotopic extension theorem conveniently to analyze their deformations corresponding to variations of the metrics within a conformal class.
-If $n\geq 3$, we characterize metrics of constant scalar curvature in terms of properties of extrinsic quantities of their associated embeddings, and prove that any metric of constant positive scalar curvature that can be minimally embedded into this background sphere is a Yamabe metric in its conformal class.
-We then use Simons' gap theorem to study the extrinsic quantities of almost complex Hermitian deformations by Yamabe metrics of the standard minimal almost complex isometric embeddings of $\mb{S}^6$, $\mb{S}^2 \times \mb{S}^4$, $\mb{S}^2\times\mb{S}^6$, and $\mb{S}^6\times \mb{S}^6$, respectively, and deduce that none of these manifolds carry integrable almost complex structures.
+We identify all metrics on a closed $n$-manifold with their Nash isometric embeddings into a standard sphere of large, but fixed dimension, and use the Palais' isotopic extension theorem to identify their deformations with the isotopic deformations of their embeddings, the deformations of metrics in a conformal class identified with their corresponding isotopic conformal deformations.
+If $n\geq 3$, we characterize metrics of constant scalar curvature in terms of properties of extrinsic quantities of their associated embeddings, and prove that any metric on the manifold of constant positive scalar curvature, which can be minimally embedded into this background sphere, is a Yamabe metric in its conformal class.
+We then use Simons' gap theorem to study the extrinsic quantities of almost complex Hermitian deformations, by Yamabe metrics, of the standard minimal almost complex isometric embeddings of $\mb{S}^6$, $\mb{S}^2 \times \mb{S}^4$, $\mb{S}^2\times\mb{S}^6$, and $\mb{S}^6\times \mb{S}^6$, respectively, and prove that none of these manifolds carry integrable almost complex structures.